- During WW II, it was discovered that the ocean floor had some unique relief features like ridges, trenches, seamounts

-- Plate tectonics is simply the movement of crustal plates relative to each other.
+- Plate tectonics is the movement of lithospheric plates relative to each other.

-- This theory was suggested by Alfred Wegener in 1920’s.
+- Alfred Wegener suggested continental Drift Theory in the 1920’s.

-- According to Wegener’s Continental Drift Theory, there existed one big landmass which he called Pangaea which was covered by one big ocean called Panthalassa.
+- According to Continental Drift Theory there existed one big landmass which he called Pangaea which was covered by one big ocean called Panthalassa.

 - A sea called Tethys divided the Pangaea into two huge landmasses: Laurentia (Laurasia) to the north and Gondwanaland to the south of Tethys.

 - Drift started around 200 million years ago (Mesozoic Era, Triassic Period, Late Triassic Epoch), and the continents began to break up and drift away from one another.

 - According to Wegener, the drift was in two directions:

 - equator wards due to the interaction of forces of gravity, pole-fleeing force (due to centrifugal force caused by earth’s rotation) and buoyancy (ship floats in water due to buoyant force offered by water), and

-- westwards due to tidal currents because of the earth’s motion (earth rotates form west to east, so tidal currents act from east to west.
-Watch video for better understanding).
+- westwards due to tidal currents because of the earth’s motion (earth rotates from west to east, so tidal currents act from east to west, according to Wegener).

 - Wegener suggested that tidal force (gravitational pull of the moon and to a lesser extent, the sun) also played a major role.

 - The polar-fleeing force relates to the rotation of the earth.
-You are aware of the fact that the earth is not a perfect sphere; it has a bulge at the equator.
-This bulge is due to the rotation of the earth.
-[Greater Centrifugal force at the equator.
-Centrifugal force increases as we move from poles towards equator.
-This increase in centrifugal force has led to pole fleeing].
+Earth is not a perfect sphere; it has a bulge at the equator.
+This bulge is due to the rotation of the earth (greater centrifugal force at the equator).

 - Tidal force is due to the attraction of the moon and the sun that develops tides in oceanic waters (tides explained in detail in oceanography).

-- Wegener believed that these forces would become effective when applied over many million years, and the drift is continuing.
+- According to Wegener, these forces would become effective when applied over many million years, and the drift is continuing.

 Apparent Affinity of Physical Features

-- Greenland seems to fit in well with Ellesmere and Baffin islands.
+- Greenland seems to fit in well with Ellesmere and Baffin islands of Canada.

 - The west coast of India, Madagascar and Africa seem to have been joined.